anttihaap/distributed-backup-system/REPORT.md

 ### Consistency and synchronization

 To ensure the consistency of the overlay network, the nodelists are updated frequently.
+Contracts are ping'ed and enforced from time to time.

 ### Fault tolerance and recovery

+### Peer network

 In the peer network, when a node leaves suddenly, the other nodes stop receiving its PINGs.
 After a node's timestamp has expired, that node will be removed from the nodelists.
 Checking of the timestamps and updating the lists occurs with twenty second intervals.
 The update function alse checks if the predecessor or successor needs to be updated due to the expired node.
 The nodes will PING more frequently than the update function is run, so a couple of lost PING messages will be tolerated.
 When a node re-joins the network, it will receive the same id and join with the usual protocol [(see: Joining the network)](#Joining-the-network).

 All nodes in the network will send PING messages periodically to let other nodes know that they are still alive.
 All nodes will update their node lists with the time of the last PING.
 If a node has not PINGed in a while it will be removed from the nodelists and the predecessor and successor of affected nodes will be updated.

+#### Backup process

+Explained in architecture section for separate functions.

 ### Logging